Attention Deficit Hyperactivity Disorder (ADHD)

 Learn about ADHD symptoms and how Serin Center offers comprehensive and individualized treatment plans for individuals with ADHD.

-Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects both children and adults.
-It is characterized by a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with daily functioning.
-In this article, we will explore the definition and symptoms of ADHD, as well as the benefits of seeking treatment at Serin Center.
+Attention Deficit Hyperactivity Disorder (ADHD) is a chronic neurodevelopmental disorder that affects both children and adults.
+It is characterized by a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with a person’s day-to-day function.

 What is ADHD?